 Reverend Ephriam Mbele is the head of the Nkosinathi Community Center / School in Intabazwe.
-This Community Center is located in the Intabazwe Township just outside of the city of Harrismith.
-A former police officer, Mbele has seen the need to help out the Intabazwe people and has worked for over 10 years helping the less fortunate.
-Last year we constructed a new brick and mortar community center supplied with solar and wind power.
-This provides a place for young children to come to learn and a place for the hungry to come and eat.
+This center is located in the Intabazwe Township just outside of the city of Harrismith.
+Mbele, a former police officer, has seen the need to help out the Intabazwe people and has worked for over fifteen years helping the less fortunate.
+Each year we work to improve the community center, which provides a place for young children to come to learn and a place for the hungry to come and eat.

-The 2018 program travel dates will last for about three weeks from leaving Orlando in May and returning to Orlando in early June.
+The 2019 program travel dates will last for about three weeks during the month of May.
 Participants will travel as a group from Orlando to Johannesburg and back.

-A majority of the time will be spent in Harrismith and Nambiti which is about half-way between Johannesburg and Durban in the province of KwaZulu-Natal.
+A majority of the time will be spent in Harrismith and Nambiti, which is about half-way between Johannesburg and Durban.
 Harrismith provides all of the amenities one would expect from a small city: restaurants, shopping centers, doctors, dentists, hospitals – but is still in the heart of Africa.

 This three week study abroad program focuses on service-learning projects that have been developed with our international partners in South Africa.
 Students from all majors are encouraged to apply and will collaborate on several service-learning projects.
 In addition, students are required to participate in UCF's Annual Service-Learning Showcase that is typically held in April.
 Our projects will include: